-An official set of transcripts, degree certificates and/or graduation certificates also must be submitted to Seattle University.
+An official original set of transcripts, degree certificates and/or graduation certificates must be submitted to Seattle University upon admission.
 Documents are considered official only when they arrive in the original envelope from the issuing institution or sent electronically via a secured institution to institution system.
 If your official documents are received in English we would not ask for them in the original language as well.

 Applicants for whom English is a non-native language must demonstrate English proficiency regardless of English language studies, academic history, residence in the United States or an English-speaking country, or immigration status.
 English proficiency may be met with the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).
 Many of these test companies are making accommodations in most countries during the COVID-19 restrictions.

-Graduate and post baccalaureate applicants who received a baccalaureate degree or higher from Seattle University or a recognized college or university in the United States, Canada, Great Britain, Ireland, New Zealand, Australia, Bahamas, Jamaica, Kenya, Singapore, and Trinidad and Tobago will not be required to submit English proficiency test scores.
+Graduate and post baccalaureate applicants who received a baccalaureate degree or higher from Seattle University or a recognized college or university in the United States, Canada, Great Britain, Ireland, New Zealand, Australia, Bahamas, Jamaica, Kenya, Singapore, Belize, Nigeria, and Trinidad and Tobago will not be required to submit English proficiency test scores.
 Students earning a degree in a country other than those listed above may provide official documentation from the degree-granting institution verifying that all instruction was in English.
 A minimum of three years of enrollment at the university is required.

 Seattle University maintains the right to require English proficiency testing when deemed necessary.

 The chart below outlines the English proficiency requirements for general admission as well as admission to the English Culture and Language Bridge Program.
 For more information on what the TOEFL consists of and a list of official testing centers visit the ETS web site.
 Both score requirements are listed below.

 |Exam||Description||Graduate, General Admission||Graduate, ELCB Program|